-Feral/Free Roaming Cats
+Feral/Free Roaming/Barn Cats

-The Iowa Trap/Neuter/Return Resource and Assistance Program (I-TRAP)
+The Iowa Trap-Neuter-Return Resource and Assistance Program (I-TRAP)

-- We work with partner organizations and funds to find ways to bring that cost even lower for large colonies of cats.
+- We work with partner organizations and funders to find ways to bring that cost even lower for large colonies of cats.
 We recognize the necessity of altering all cats in a colony in a short amount of time in order to end the population growth and will work with you to find ways to accomplish that goal.

-Trap/Neuter/Release Trapping Instructions & Tips
+Trap-Neuter-Release Trapping Instructions & Tips